Uberspace/lab/source/guide_mattermost.rst

 Installation
 ============

-Download the most recent Linux TAR archive from the `Mattermost website`_:
+Download a recent Linux TAR archive from the `Mattermost website`_; keep in mind that Mattermost stopped supporting MySQL officially at version 10, so you may want to pick a 9.x version or start with `PostgreSQL`_.

 .. code-block:: console